Singular divisors and syzygies of polarized abelian threefolds: Preliminary results

-It is often useful to be able to assume that the $\textup{LC}$-locus of a divisor is irreducible.
-The next lemma asserts that this is the case after arbitrarily small perturbation of the divisor. \begin{lemma} {(\textbf{Tie-breaking trick}).} Let $D$ be an effective $\QQ$-divisor on $X$ and fix $c=\textup{lct}(D)$.
-There exists an effective divisor $E\equiv B$, where $B$ is an ample class, such that for any $0<\epsilon\ll 1$ there are rational numbers $0<c_{\epsilon}<c$ and $t_{\epsilon}>0$ so the lc-locus of the divisor
+Modifying the divisor we can get the log-canonical center to be irreducible. \begin{lemma} {(\textbf{Tie-breaking trick}).} Let $D$ be an effective $\QQ$-divisor on $X$ and $c=\textup{lct}(D)$.
+There exists an effective divisor $E$ in some ample class $B$, satisfying the property that for any $0<\epsilon\ll 1$ there are rational numbers $0<c_{\epsilon}<c$ and $t_{\epsilon}>0$ such that the lc-locus of the divisor

-is an irreducible normal subvariety of $\textup{LC}(D)$.
-Moreover, $c_{\epsilon}\rightarrow c$ and $t_{\epsilon}\rightarrow 0$ whenever $\epsilon\rightarrow 0$. \end{lemma} \begin{proof} This statement is a global analogue of Lemma~10.4.8 from \cite{PAG} and the proof is exactly the same, so we don't reproduce it here.
-Normality instead follows from Theorem~1.6 from \cite{Ka97}. \end{proof} In the following we say that a subvariety $Z\subseteq X$ is a \textit{critical variety} of $D$ if $Z$ is the lc-locus of some divisor $D_{\epsilon}$ as in Lemma~\ref{lem:trick}.
-By the proof of Lemma~10.4.8 from \cite{PAG}, $Z$ can be chosen not to depend on the choice of $0<\epsilon\ll 1$.
-Although, it might not be unique.

-Ito in \cite{It17}*{Remark~2.1} remarked the following consequence when the critical variety is zero-dimensional. \begin{lemma} Let $B$ be an ample $\QQ$-divisor on $X$.
-Let $D\equiv B$ with $c\deq\textup{lc}(D)<1$ so that